 - Price: $$

-Based on the name, it’s no surprise that this shoe is great for powerlifters who need support for a variety of moves such as squats, snatches, deadlifts, and clean and jerks.
+Considering the name, it’s no surprise that this shoe is great for powerlifters who need support for a variety of moves, such as squats, deadlifts, and bench presses.

-Additionally, keep in mind that because this shoe is designed with a thin heel wedge for powerlifting, it’s not suitable for cross-training.
+However, because this shoe is designed with a midfoot wedge for powerlifting, it’s not suitable for cross-training.

 - Price: $